wkd48632/wkd48632/Zen.md

 Every single step of mine is too great, so that when I do it my jobs all done, the money system will collapse.
 So I don't worry about the money. it will always be generously given.
+The entrepreneurs are my employee.
+They'll just do worthless works to chasing money.
 ```